Ascalon: Seleucid rule (198–103 BCE)

 Following the transition of to Seleucid rule, the balance of power between Ascalon and Gaza shifted.
-Gaza lost its status as the principal port for trade caravans arriving from the Arabian Peninsula and, by the 2nd century BCE, ceased minting its own coins.
+Gaza lost its status as the principal port for trade caravans arriving from the Arabian Peninsula.
 By 169/168 BCE, during the reign of Antiochus IV Epiphanes, Ascalon was one of 19 cities across the empire granted minting rights.
 Historians have proposed several reasons for this policy, including efforts to enlist key cities in the empire's postwar reconstruction or purely financial motives.
 The coins minted in Ascalon constitute a key body of evidence for reconstructing the city's political history during the late Hellenistic period.

 An autonomous coin minted in 168/167 BCE (Note: Year 145 in the Seleucid era) provides the only direct evidence that Ascalon held polis status by that time.
 The coin features a portrait of the Greek goddess Tyche on one side, and the bow of a warship with the inscriptions "of the Ascalonians" and "of the demos" on the other side.
 The exact timing of when cities received polis status remains debated among scholars.
 Some argue that such status was granted as early as the Ptolemaic rule.
 Gideon Fuks suggested that Seleucus IV Philopator conferred polis rights to various cities as part of a decentralization policy intended to strengthen local control over rural hinterlands.
 He further argued that cities such as Ascalon paid substantial sums for these rights, providing much-needed revenue to the Seleucid state in the aftermath of prolonged warfare.